kytos/kytos/docs/developer/how_to_contribute.rst

 all the main architectural decision proposals that were accepted or not in the kytos project.
 Blueprints are used to specify the details of any process, resource, and anything else that is desirable to be implemented, resulting in a major architectural change.
-You can check out our blueprints to learn more about our architectural choices in the `blueprints section`_.
-Anyone can make enhancement proposals writing `blueprints`, but first is highly recommended with you know about our past choices by reading in the `blueprints section`_.
+Anyone can make enhancement proposals writing new `blueprints`, but first it is highly recommended that you take a look at our `blueprints section`_ to read about our past choices.
 Remember that this document is not just for you, but mainly for other developers.